 Retail Cannabis Stores

-Federal legislation and provincial legislation is now in place to allow the legal sale and use of cannabis for non-medicinal (recreational) purposes beginning on October 17, 2018.
+On October 17, 2018, federal legislation and provincial legislation began allowing the legal sale and use of cannabis for non-medicinal (recreational) purpose.

 On June 25th City Council approved Bylaw 6123 which amends Land Use Bylaw 5700 in order to allow the development of 'Retail Cannabis Stores' in our community.